ckarwin/cosi-data-challenges/README.md

 The simulations for the COSI data challenges are ran on high performance computing clusters.
 Most notably, we have made extensive use of NASA's [Discover cluster](https://www.nccs.nasa.gov/systems/discover), the [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) cluster in Mainz, and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.

 ## Simulation Tools
+The simulations employ [MEGAlib](https://github.com/zoglauer/megalib) via the COSI simulation pipepline ([cosi-sim](https://github.com/cositools/cosi-sim)).
+Details regarding the specific MEGAlib versions can be found in each respective data challenge directory.
+Inputs for the simulations and the corresponding data challenges come from the COSI science team.
+All of the models used for past data challenges can be found in the source library of the cosi-sim tools ([link](https://github.com/cositools/cosi-sim)).

 ## Executive Summary of Current and Past Challenges
 - **[Data Challenge 1](cosi-data-challenge-1):**